OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Checking for the basic assumptions

+*An approximate answer to the right problem is worth a good deal more than an exact answer to an approximate problem (J. Tukey)*

 Let's take a further look at the ANOVA model we fitted in the previous chapter:

 $$Y_i = \mu + \alpha_j + \varepsilon_i$$